Have you ever had a Whole of Life policy with Provident Mutual?

 - I did not ask Provident Mutual to set-up my whole of life policy.

-- I was not told by Provident Mutual that my Life Cover premiums could fluctuate.
+- I was not informed by Provident Mutual that my Life Cover premiums could fluctuate.

 - I was told by Provident Mutual that my Life Cover would pay the full amount on first death.